Program Overview

 St. Louis, MO 63121-4400

-No payment is due at the time of registration, as the ACP office first needs to process applications, officially enroll students, and generate a tuition invoice.
-Following registration, monthly billing statements will be mailed to the address indicated on the student’s ACP application.
+No payment is due at the time of registration.
+After being officially enrolled, students will receive confirmation of their enrollment.
+Monthly billing statements will be mailed to the address indicated on the student’s ACP application.

 Billing statements will outline a payment plan leading to the full tuition being paid by November 10th (for courses that register in Fall) or April 10th (for courses that register in Spring).